JagerAxolotl/Music-Recommendation-System/README.md

 - Content based filtering using cosine similarity and TF-IDF vector.
 - We learnt to pre-process and model the data.
 - During our literature survey, we learnt different approaches to implement recommender system.

+# Conclusion
+- We accomplished a music recommendation system based on Collaborative filtering and Contentbased filtering and achieve data parallelization using Spark.

 ## References
 [1] Paul Lamere, Million Song Dataset, Lab ROSA, Volume 137, 2011, http://millionsongdataset.com/pages/getting-dataset/